jasonliw93/se-challenge-payroll/README.md

    they explained?
 1. Did you separate any concerns in your application?
 Why or why not?
 1. Does your solution use appropriate data types for the problem as described?

+## Instructions on how to build/run your application
+1. Ensure python 3.5 or higher, pip and virtualenv are installed
+1. run `virtualenv -p python3 env`
+1. run `source env/bin/activate`
+1. run `pip install -r requirements.txt`
+1. run `npm install`
+1. run `npm run build`
+1. run `python manage.py migrate`
+1. run `python manage.py runserver`
+1. go to `localhost:8000`
+## A paragraph or two about what you are particularly proud of in your implementation, and why.
+I'm proud of the fact that I was able to get my app set up and running relatively quickly with django and facebook's create-react-app.
+I'm also proud of the fact that I was able to simplify and optimize the report generation process by leveraing SQL and the django ORM.